-1: INTRODUCTION
+Class of 2023 1: INTRODUCTION

-1.1 PURPOSE
+1.1 Purpose

-The purpose of the Academic Calendar is to acquaint students with the academic requirements, regulations, policies, procedures and expectations of the Graduate Diploma in Accounting (GDA) Program (or 'the Program').
+The purpose of the Academic Calendar is to acquaint students with the academic requirements, regulations, policies, procedures and expectations of the Program.
 It is the responsibility of the student to read and understand the entire Academic Calendar.
 Questions about any of its contents should be directed to the Program Director.

-1.2 ACKNOWLEDGEMENT OF TERRITORY
+1.2 Acknowledgement of Territory

 Queen's University in Kingston is situated on traditional Anishinaabe and Haudenosaunee Territory.
 To acknowledge this traditional territory is to recognize its longer history, one predating the establishment of the earliest European colonies.
-It is also to acknowledge this territory's significance for the Indigenous peoples who lived, and continue to live, upon it - people whose practices and spiritualities were tied to the land and continue to develop in relationship to the territory and its other inhabitants today.
+It is also to acknowledge this territory's significance for the Indigenous peoples who lived, and continue to live, upon it - people whose practices and spiritualties were tied to the land and continue to develop in relationship to the territory and its other inhabitants today.
 The Kingston Indigenous community continues to reflect the area's Anishinaabek and Haudenosaunee roots.
 There is also a significant Métis community and there are First Peoples from other Nations across Turtle Island present today.
-Turtle Island is the name of North America according to some Indigenous groups.